Managing risk in large initiatives or facilities

 Canadian Light Source (CLS)

-To learn more about how CLS manages its risks, consult this extract of the presentation made by CLS at the 2015 MSI workshop.
+To learn more about how the CLS manages its risks, consult this CLS document on ERM.

 Contact: